linreal/cascade-editor/docs/RichTextSpans.md

 | Link | `"link"` | `url: String` |
 | Custom | `"custom"` | `typeId: String`, `payload?: JsonElement` |

-Link URLs are normalized through `LinkUrlPolicy` at the persistence boundary.
-Bare domain-shaped values decode to `https://...`; values that already contain `://` are kept verbatim.
-Only blank URLs and link entries whose `url` field is missing, non-string (e.g. a numeric primitive), or `null` cause the affected link span to be dropped — surrounding text and other spans decode normally.
+Link URLs use `LinkUrlPolicy.validateStoredTarget(...)` at the persistence boundary.
+Surrounding whitespace is trimmed and blank values are rejected; every other target is preserved exactly, including bare domains, relative paths, fragments, `mailto:`, `tel:`, and custom schemes.
+A missing, non-string, `null`, or blank `url` drops only the affected link span — surrounding text and other spans decode normally.

 ### Decode Normalization